 Mr. Renwick has been Chairman of the Board of Fiserv, Inc. since May 2017, and has been a director of Fiserv since 2001.
-Mr. Renwick also serves as Chairman of the Board of Directors of The Progressive Corporation, an auto insurance holding company, but announced his decision to retire from Progressive's Board at their 2018 annual meeting of shareholders.
-Mr. Renwick has served as Chairman of the Board of Progressive since November 2013.
-Mr. Renwick served as Executive Chairman of Progressive from July 2016 to June 2017, and as President and CEO from 2001 to 2016.
+Mr. Renwick served as Chairman of the Board of Directors of The Progressive Corporation, an auto insurance holding company, from November 2013 to May 2018, as Executive Chairman of Progressive from July 2016 to June 2017, and as President and CEO from 2001 to 2016.
 Before being named President and CEO in 2001, Mr. Renwick served as CEO-Insurance Operations and Business Technology Process Leader at Progressive from 1998 to 2000.
 Prior to that, he led Progressive's Consumer Marketing group and served as President of various divisions within Progressive.
 Mr. Renwick joined Progressive in 1986 as Auto Product Manager for Florida.